 Many websites are using third-party marketing automation software solutions on their website.
 These might be lead tracking applications like Google Analytics, Lead Forensics, Clicky.
 Or they could be call tracking applications like Infinity Call Tracking etc.

-The use of these tracking applications raise some very interesting questions in terms of GDPR compliance.
+The use of these tracking applications raises some very interesting questions in terms of GDPR compliance.
 At first glance, these applications track users in ways they would not expect and for which they have not granted consent.
 For example, it is tracking your behaviour each time you return to a website or view a specific page on that site.

 However, the suppliers of these applications assure us they are GDPR compliant and they do seem to be changing the systems to protect the privacy of visitors.
 For example, Hot Jar now hides any sensitive information or numbers which visitors are inputting into your website.